speedment/speedment-doc/pages/hazelcast.md

 Note: The `SakilaHazelcastConfigComponent` is a generated configuration class and its meaning is explained [later](#configuration) in this chapter.

 ## Entities
-Hazelcast compatible Data Entities are automatically generated from the database metadata.
-The generated entities implements Hazelcasts [`Portable`](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#implementing-portable-serialization) interface.
+Hazelcast compatible data Entities are automatically generated from the database metadata.
+The generated entities implements Hazelcast's [`Portable`](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#implementing-portable-serialization) interface.

 ### Serialization

 ### Primary Keys

+### Portable Factories

+### Class Definitions

 ### Supported Data Types
 The following Java data types are supported: